ClaireLee22/Image-Classifier-Application/README.md

 ### Project Results
 - Train an classifier which can predict the class for an input flower image.
-- Build the command line application
+- Build the command line application.
   - Allow users to choose different hyperparametrs to train their own classifers.
   - Make predictions for input flower images using the classifer they have trained.